Hospitality Management, B.S. (Health and Human Development)

 Advising Notes:

-Within the 30 credits of required General Education Domain courses, students must take 6 credits of Integrative Studies courses (Inter-domain or Linked courses).
+Within the 30 credits of required General Education Domain courses, students must take 6 credits of Integrative Studies courses.
 If you need additional clarification, consult with your academic adviser.

 Career Paths